 The keep-with-next-paragraph option is a little boring on its own.
 It gets more interesting when used with its friend, the keep-lines-together option.
 For instance, I once had to prepare a jury-instruction form with many entries like this:

 _____ Given as proposed

 _____ Given as modified

 Here, the name of the jury instruction is one paragraph, and the four choices below are a second paragraph.
 The four choices won’t get separated from each other because they’re glued together with the keep-lines-together option.
 But we don’t want the instruction name getting separated from the choices either.
-By setting the instruction name to keep with next paragraph, all five lines are guaranteed to move as a unit.
+By setting the instruction name to keep with next paragraph, all five lines will move as a unit.